Architecture of Jordan: Quseir Amra

 Quseir Amra was built during the 8th century.
 It is a desert castle which is part of a larger castle complex, however, much of what remains of the other castles is ruins.
 The frescoes and murals on the ceiling of the castle which depict the life of earlier settlers in the region is what gives it such cultural significance.
 The castle served as a military base after its destruction.
 Its reasoning for becoming a world heritage site was its demonstration of the Umayyad civilisation.

 Um er-Rasas (Kastrom Mefa'a)

 Um er-Rasas was built in the 5th century and was utilised by the Roman military as a base due to its accessibility as a trading route in the Jordanian Desert.
 It is considered culturally important due to its biblical connections, having been mentioned in the Book of Jeremiah.
 Its architecture displays facets of the Christian and Islamic communities who occupied the area after the Romans, as well as having preserved ruins from the Byzantine period such as churches and mosaic floors.

-Wadi Rum Protected Area

-Wadi Rum is located next to Petra in the far south of Jordan.
-Massive rock formations and red sand dunes dominate the landscape.
-It has been the home of many cultures over 12,000 years.
-This is evident through the rock carvings and markings such as ancient petroglyphs and inscriptions found on temples and rock formations.
-Many Bedouin tribes have resided in Wadi Rum.
-Out of all of Jordan's UNESCO World Heritage Sites, it is the only one categorised as mixed.